cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 # Logic functions

 [Logic functions](FUNCTIONS.markdown) are the primary mechanism of executing specific mlog instruction.
-The available instruction set depends on the Mindustry version and processor type (edition).
-It is possible to choose the target Mindustry version using the [`#set target` directive](SYNTAX-5-OTHER.markdown#option-target), or a [command-line argument](TOOLS-CMDLINE.markdown).
+The available instruction set depends on the Mindustry version and processor type.
+It is possible to choose the target Mindustry version/processor type using the [`#set target` directive](SYNTAX-5-OTHER.markdown#option-target), or a [command-line argument](TOOLS-CMDLINE.markdown).

 # Built-in functions